praveenpuglia/vue-slots-deep-dive/README.md

 We have been putting everything that needs to go into the default slot within a `<template>` tag with the `v-slot` attribute.
 But we really don't need to do that.

-Any content we put inside our card component will get _slotted_ into the default slot, by default.(don't kill me).
+Any content we put inside our card component will get _slotted_ into the default slot, by default(don't kill me again!).
 If a default slot is not defined, that content won't even be rendered.
 So the one below is the same as the ones above.

 ```html
 <card>